Ryan Hinds

 Ryan O'Neal Hinds (born 17 February 1981) is a West Indian cricketer.
-He is a left-hand batsman and a slow left-arm orthodox bowler.
+He is a left-handed batsman and a slow left-arm orthodox bowler.
 Hinds was a member of the West Indies team that won the 2004 ICC Champions Trophy.

-Hinds made his debut for Barbados during the 1998 Commonwealth Games, aged just 17.
+Hinds made his début for Barbados during the 1998 Commonwealth Games, aged just 17.
 He then captained the West Indian Under-19 side during the 2000 Youth World Cup.

-While still a twenty-year-old he set a bowling record for Barbados by taking 15 wickets in a match against the Leeward Islands during the 2001 Busta Cup.
-His first innings figures of 9 for 68 were also a Barbados record.
-He went into the record books again in a game against the Leeward Islands in 2005/06 when he scored a century in both innings (168 and 150), becoming the first player for Barbados to do so.
+While still a twenty-year-old, he set a bowling record for Barbados by taking 15 wickets in a match against the Leeward Islands during the 2001 Busta Cup.
+His first innings figures of 9 for 68 were also a Barbadian record.
+He went into the record books again in a game against the Leeward Islands in 2005–6 when he scored a century in both innings (168 and 150), becoming the first player for Barbados to do so.

-His Test debut came against Pakistan at Sharjah in 2001–02 during which he scored a half-century.
+His Test début came against Pakistan at Sharjah in 2001–2 during which he scored a half-century.

-In February 2007 while captain of Barbados Hinds showed dissent to an umpiring decision during a bad tempered regional game against Trinidad and Tobago.
+In February 2007, while captain of Barbados, Hinds showed dissent to an umpiring decision during a bad-tempered regional game against Trinidad and Tobago.
 He escaped a ban, for actions that WICB director Deryck Murray described as the worst behaviour he'd seen in a regional match, because the match report was submitted too late.
-This along with other incidences of indiscipline have prompted his removal from the captaincy subsequent to which he announced his unavailability for the regional limited-overs championship.
+This, along with other instances of indiscipline, prompted his removal from the captaincy, subsequent to which he announced his unavailability for the regional limited-overs championship.
 It was revealed that Hinds is "mentally exhausted" and that he has sought treatment.

-In 2012 he was accused of raping a 28-year-old woman and was arrested but shortly after released on bail.
+In 2012, he was accused of raping a 28-year-old woman and was arrested and released on bail.